 Tavas was on a mission to make wood without having to cut down trees in the process—a primary driver of deforestation.
 So he came up with Pyrus—a petroleum-free material that’s sustainably produced with repurposed bacterial cellulose waste from brewing kombucha.

 In the past year, Tavas has created 74 Pyrus wood samples (with varying colors and textures) that have already been tested on several pieces found in woodworking shops.
-There’s no better time to have an eco-friendly wood alternative in the works, as a recent report just found 30% of trees are at risk of extinction.
+There’s no better time to have a sustainable wood alternative in the works, as a recent report just found 30% of trees are at risk of extinction.

 How Pyrus Is Made